jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 The tradeoffs with a `shared` GPU are increased latency, jitter, and potential out-of-memory (OOM) conditions when many different applications are time-slicing on the GPU.
 If your application is memory consuming, we suggest using a dedicated GPU.

-To use `shared` GPU, `G1` needs to be specified as Instance Type.
+To use `shared` GPU, `G1` needs to be specified as instance type.

 ##### Dedicated GPU

 Using a dedicated GPU is the default way to provision a GPU for an Executor.
-This automatically creates nodes or assigns the Executor to land on a GPU node.
+This automatically creates nodes or assigns the Executor to a GPU node.
 In this case, the Executor owns the whole GPU.

-To use `dedicated` GPU, `G2`/ `G3` / `G4` needs to be specified as Instance Type.
+To use `dedicated` GPU, `G2`/ `G3` / `G4` needs to be specified as instance type.
 ### Storage

 JCloud supports three kinds of storage: ephemeral (default), [efs](https://aws.amazon.com/efs/) (network file storage) and [ebs](https://aws.amazon.com/ebs/) (block device).